-- Levzi.com – Affordable logo design solutions, £50 for three variations, choose one, revisions will be made.
+- (RECOMMENDED) WebsiteDesignersLondon.com – Affordable professional logo design solutions, £200 for over 20+ variations to choose from, 2 additional rounds of revisions will be made.

 - Brand Crowd.com – Buy pre-made logos, this website features stunning pre-made logos which are usually sold with a domain name.
 The website is a US site and uses dollars so don’t be too scared by some of the figures you see.

 - Freelancer.com – You can instruct freelance logo designers around the world by posting your request on the website for a fee and having designers bid for the project.
 If you don’t like managing projects and not having physical or telephone contact then don’t go for this options as it could be a gamble.
 Most UK users we’ve spoken to found that a language barrier exists with most freelancers on the website.